dawidprosba/hytale-aergia-mod-devkit/README.md

 | `@RegisterGlobalEvent` | `function` | Registers a global event listener |
 | `@RegisterEvent` | `function` | Registers an entity-scoped event listener |

-> More annotations are being added alongside active mod development.
+> More annotations are being added (I add them as I go with my mod :D )

 ---